Editor's Pick - Top Wales Sites

 - Hendre Mynach, Gwynedd

 This quality campsite, the closest to Barmouth, is just 100 metres from a glorious beach and 20 minutes' level stroll to the town centre.
 Barmouth is a little gem of a seaside town with a great harbour that is sheltered by cliffs and hills behind.
 Hardstanding and grassed pitches are available, many with electric and water.
 Immaculate shower and toilet facilities.
-There is a laundrette, parent and baby room, disabled facilities, shop and enclosed play area.
-Pets are welcome with a dog walk nearby.
-The caravan and camping areas are neatly separated from one another and the site is screened by mature trees to shelter it from the sea breezes and separate it from the buildings of the town.
+There is a launderette, parent and baby room, disabled facilities, shop and enclosed play area.
+Pets are welcome with a huge dog zone on the beach.
+The site is screened by mature trees to shelter it from the sea breezes and separate it from the buildings of the town.
+Electric vehicle charging point on site.

 - South Wales Touring Park - Llwynifan Farm, Carmarthenshire